visioninhope/promptfoo/site/docs/contributing.md

 ## Linting and Formatting

-We use ESLint and Prettier for code linting and formatting.
+We use Biome for linting and formatting.
 Before submitting a pull request, please run:

 ```sh
 npm run format